distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Across many markets, much of this collateral can remain idle.
 Ten separate one-dollar conditional positions across ten events require ten dollars of collateral even if their included branches are all improbable and few are expected to occur.
 This makes a portfolio of low-probability conditional markets expensive to supply.

-## A shared-collateral design for low-probability branches
+## Portfolio-insured collateral for low-probability branches

-The event-market layer can instead use the [shared-collateral design for highly improbable events](https://ethresear.ch/t/prediction-market-design-for-betting-on-many-highly-improbable-events/8280/).
-Combine one low-probability branch from each of several events or decisions in a single pool.
+The [shared-collateral design for highly improbable events](https://ethresear.ch/t/prediction-market-design-for-betting-on-many-highly-improbable-events/8280/) illustrates the problem with pooling rare branches directly.
 If several bundled events occur, each triggered YES token pays `1 / winner_count`.
-Its raw price is therefore not the probability of that event and cannot enter the binary oracle unchanged.
+Its raw price is therefore not the probability of that event, a conditional market collateralised by it inherits the same multiplicity exposure, and the bundle cannot settle until its final winner count is known.
+These claims cannot enter the ordinary binary oracle unchanged.

-Some examples event classes are:

-- Regulatory, legal, and political surprises
-- Protocol governance and roadmap outcomes
-- Security and solvency failures

-A pool should combine branches driven by different causes rather than many events that would occur together during one crypto-wide crisis.
-Each branch also needs objective resolution, compatible payout bounds and timing, and a liquid spot market for the affected asset.

-The cleanest correction is to pair each diluted event and conditional-asset claim with a co-occurrence top-up that restores its full binary payoff.
-This moves joint-tail risk into a shared margin or insurance layer, after which the wrapped claims can use the ordinary impact oracle.
-Correcting the raw pooled quote instead would require additional prices for joint event-count states and their relationship with the asset.

-Because `winner_count` is unknown until every bundled event resolves, the pool needs a common accounting horizon.
-An event known earlier can end its own impact-observation window, and a false result can reduce required top-up margin, but a winning top-up remains provisional until the horizon fixes the final count.
-Grouping events into resolution epochs bounds this delay.

-Across a portfolio of these markets, the pool and top-up layer can supply full-payoff branch collateral for multiple events instead of requiring a separate fully collateralised unit for each one.
-The impact future remains a separate derivative, but its source markets become more capital efficient.
+Instead, [portfolio-insured minting](https://distbit.xyz/insured-prediction-market-minting/) keeps each event branch as an isolated binary claim and moves diversification to an insurance provider's balance sheet.
+The provider issues undercollateralised YES claims across a risk-assessed portfolio.
+Each claim pays one dollar if its own branch occurs and zero otherwise, regardless of other outcomes, so different event markets can resolve independently.

+The conditional-asset market remains separate and uses the insured branch claim as collateral.
+The impact oracle takes `p_yes(t)` from the event claim's executable secondary-market price, not the provider's fee-inclusive mint quote.
+Because the branch claims retain standard payoffs, the ordinary binary decomposition applies without a `winner_count` adjustment.

-This capital efficiency directly addresses those pricing failures.
-Shared collateral lets traders bet against several improbable event outcomes without locking almost one dollar separately behind each small potential profit.
-It also reduces the capital tied up by corrective trades in the conditional markets.
-Traders can therefore make larger corrections to both the event probability and the conditional price with the same capital.
-The resulting depth makes both inputs more accurate, improves the impact oracle, and raises the cost of manipulation.
+Across a portfolio, insured minting can supply these claims without locking a separate fully collateralised dollar behind every low-probability branch.
+The same provider capital can support more event-market supply and more branch collateral for corrective positions in the separate conditional markets.
+The resulting depth can improve both inputs to the impact oracle, support a wider probability band, and raise the cost of manipulation.

 ## Event-conditional impact futures